rourabpaul1986/NTT/fntt_pipelined/README.md

-# Folded Architecture of Forward NTT
+# Pipelined Architecture of Forward NTT
 If vivado and python environment are properly installed then just write
 ```
 ./run